-This report is the fourth monitoring report presented to Members on the Authority's 2021/22 financial position.
+This report is the fifth monitoring report presented to Members on the Authority's 2021/22 financial position.
 It provides an indication of the expected revenue and capital financial position of the Authority as at 31 March 2022.
-This report is an interim view and it is expected this will change over the coming months as the recovery from Covid-19 continues.
+This report is an interim financial view and will change over the remainder of the financial year as the recovery from Covid-19 continues.